Poultry Cross (Salisbury)

 The Poultry Cross is the only one remaining of four market crosses that once stood in Salisbury.
-The others were the Cheese Cross in the present Cheesemarket area, Barnard's Cross (livestock) at the junction of Barnard Street and Culver Street and another which designated a market for wool and yarn at the east end of the present Market Place near the War Memorial.
+The others were the Cheese Cross in the present Cheesemarket area, Barnard's Cross (livestock) at the junction of Barnard Street and Culver Street and another which designated a market for wool and yarn at the east end of the present Market Place, near the War Memorial.

-The presence of a market cross on the Poultry Cross site dates to 1307 and the name to about a century later.
-The present stone structure was built in the late 15th century.
-The original flying buttresses were removed in 1711, as can be seen in the painting of 1800 by J. M. W. Turner; the present buttresses date from 1852–1854, when the upper parts of the cross were rebuilt to the designs of the architect Owen Browne Carter.
+The presence of a market cross on the site dates to 1307, and the name to about a century later.
+The present stone structure was built in the 14th century.
+The original flying buttresses were removed in 1711, as can be seen in the painting of 1800 by J. M. W. Turner; the present buttresses date from 1852 to 1854, when the upper parts of the cross were rebuilt to the designs of the architect Owen Browne Carter.